gitter-badger/ecs/README.md

 <a href="https://www.buymeacoffee.com/leopotam" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 # FAQ

-### My project complex enough, I need more than 256 components.
-How I can do it?

-There are no components limit, but for performance / memory usage reason better to keep amount of components on each entity less or equals 8.

 ### I want to process one system at MonoBehaviour.Update() and another - at MonoBehaviour.FixedUpdate().
 How I can do it?